 OD intervention refers to the range of planned, programmatic activities client and consultant participate in during the course of OD program.French & Bell

 OD intervention is a sequence of activities actions and events intended to help an organisation improve its performance and effectiveness.Rober Zawacki

 Types of OD Interventions

-We can classify the OD interventions into three categories a follows:
+We can classify the OD interventions into three categories:

 - Behavioural Techniques: These techniques are designed to affect the behaviour of individuals and the group.
 These include: